 |

-These tasty small-batch orange sugar cookies are made with a few simple ingredients a bowl and a wooden spoon.
+This tasty single serving sugar cookie recipe is made with a few simple ingredients, a bowl, a parchment paper lined baking sheet, and a wooden spoon.
 I make these cookies without an electric mixer or food processor, all you need is a wooden spoon for mixing.
-This small batch recipe is a bit bigger than most of my other cookie recipes because they go really fast and keep nicely for a few days.
+This small batch sugar cookies are a bit bigger than most of my other cookie recipes because they go fast and keep nicely for a few days.

 orange sugar cookies on baking sheet